Subhashhari/Particle_simulator/README.md

    - Introduce sliders for fine-tuning particle attributes.

 3. **Environment Enhancements**
-   - Expand boundary conditions: particles can bounce or remain within bounds.
+   - Expand boundary conditions: particles that leave the screen are deleted from memory to enable efficient rendering.
-   - Allow simulation speed adjustments for fast-forward or slow-motion effects.

 4. **UI/UX Improvements**
    - Create an intuitive and visually appealing interface with JavaFX.
-   - Provide real-time feedback with particle count, FPS, and active system status.
+   - Provide real-time feedback, changing any setting will immediately reflect in change of particle behavior.

 ---